Catalogue of Security Equipment

 The Catalogue of Security Equipment (CSE) is available to help security practitioners to identify appropriate physical security equipment.

 The CSE provides a range of products that have been evaluated against specific CPNI security standards and the performance rating achieved.
 As CPNI does not assess manufacturing standards or equipment reliability, users should ensure that products selected are chosen using good procurement practices and due diligence to address non-security aspects of the product.

-The CPNI standards which underpin the evaluation of all security products listed within the CSE, relate to one of the following threats:
+The CPNI standards which underpin the evaluation of all security products listed within the CSE, typically relate to one of the following threats:

 - Physical attack - with products given a ‘Protection Level’ rating